DrWLucky/COSMIC_RAY_THUNDERSTORM-Geant4/README.md

 * Code based on Geant4 (particle propagation in arbitrary materials, with arbitrary electric-fields), NRL-MSISE-00 (atmosphere model) and PARMA (cosmic-ray model) to simulate the effect of thunderstorms electric fields on cosmic ray fluxes (electrons, positrons, muons, photons, etc.).
 * Integrates the [NRL-MSISE-00 model](https://ccmc.gsfc.nasa.gov/pub/modelweb/atmospheric/msis/nrlmsise00/) for the atmosphere and [PARMA](https://phits.jaea.go.jp/expacs/) for the cosmic-ray generator.
 * The code itself mostly uses Geant4 features.
 See [documentation](http://geant4-userdoc.web.cern.ch/geant4-userdoc/UsersGuides/ForApplicationDeveloper/html/index.html "Geant4 documentation").
-* Produces an output file in the `.mat` format, that can be loaded not only in Matlab, but also Python (scipy library) and other languages.
+* Produces an output file in the `.mat` format in the folder `build/output_mat`, that can be loaded not only in Matlab, but also Python (scipy library) and other languages.
 It contains the recorded spectra for the different particle types and the simulation settings.
+This output is also written as an ASCII file in the folder `build/output` but it is hard to interpret the data inside, and is used only for debugging.
 * Feel free to clone, fork and suggest improvements for the code.

 ## Requirements